SharePoint/sp-dev-docs/docs/spfx/spfx-patterns-and-practices.md

 * **controls:**

-    * `controls` folder contains common UI classes or function components which will be used across all webparts in solution.
-For example, SpinnerOverlay.tsx which can be used to display spinner with overlay for long operations.
+    * `controls` folder contains common UI classes or function components which will be shared across all webparts in solution.
+For example, `SpinnerOverlay.tsx` which can be used to display spinner with overlay for long operations.

 ## Business Logic Implementation